rlajustin/rn-cf-boilerplate/README.md

 In order to register an account (at least without changing some stuff), we need to set up the mail service.
 There are 6 SMTP variables in `.dev.vars` that you will need to fill out.
 I would recommend creating a free [Brevo](https://app.brevo.com/) account, they have a somewhat generous free plan that lets you send 300 emails each month.
 If you scale really big, I would look into self-hosting your email service, probably with [Mail in a Box](https://mailinabox.email/), but you don't need to worry about that.
 Once you have Brevo account, go to the "SMTP & API" tab and get the necessary credentials to fill in.
 SMTP_PASSWORD is the API key, and the sender name can be whatever you want.
 You will also need to generate a JWT secret with the command `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`.
 Put this output into `.dev.vars`.

 ##### Start building stuff idk

+#### Acknowledgements

+- Much of the backend structure was (initially) built on top of [Melody Auth](https://github.com/ValueMelody/melody-auth), which has many additional features that I stripped away.
+I would recommend using this as a resource if you want to add more features to the auth flow.